VEuPathDB/apollo_utils/README.md

 # apollo_utils
 Utility scripts for interacting with Apollo.

-Red the relevant README for each script in the docs folder.
+Read the relevant README for each script in the docs folder.